 Earthworm Jim (1995-1996) мультсеріал

 Earthworm Jim became an icon of the 90s, influencing many future platformers with its innovative mechanics and style.
-The game is an example of how creativity and an unconventional approach can create a real hit that will remain in players' memories for many years.
+The game is an example of how creativity and an unconventional approach can create a true hit that will remain in players' memories for many years.

 Earthworm Jim (1994)